Republic of Korea

 Personnel: up to 6

 The New Zealand Defence Force (NZDF) deploys six personnel to the United Nations Command in the Republic of Korea (ROK).
 The United Nations Command is a multinational body established in 1950 to defend the ROK.
 New Zealand has five personnel deployed to the United Nations Command and Military Armistice Commission, which is responsible for monitoring the armistice agreement signed at the end of the Korean War.

-Three of these personnel are based at UNCMAC Headquarters in Seoul.
+Three of these personnel are based at Camp Humphreys, south of Seoul.
 One officer leads the Armistice Education programme, while another is responsible for coordinating and planning inspections and other activities in the Demilitarised Zone.
 A senior non-commissioned officer supports the Demilitarised Zone operations section.

 The remaining two NZDF officers are based within the Demilitarised Zone.
 One is an assistant Operations Officer primarily responsible for conducting inspections.
 The other facilitates communication between the United Nations Command and the Korean People’s Army and supervises high level visits to the Joint Security Area.